FAQ-Frequently Asked Questions

 ● Transparent reporting: If you don't have all the necessary data or there is uncertainty about the collected data, it's best to make notes and tell the truth.
 It's okay if you use spend-based reporting or if you can only collect data on some of your purchased products and services.
 However, you should be honest in your reporting about this and let the readers know the extent and quality of the collected data.

-Souce: Dansk Industri (Danish Industry) 2022:
+Souce: Dansk Industri (Confederation of Danish Industry)

 What is the GLEC Framework?